Why good design works – and what science says about it

 3. recognizability beats volume

 It is crucial that design behaves like a system and not like individual parts.
-When the website, social media, print, packaging and presentations speak the same visual language, recognition is created – and with it trust.
+When website, social media, print, packaging and presentations speak the same visual language, recognition is created – and with it trust.

 4. movement in the head: when a sign is “alive”